 Have you ever been humiliated by your client finding an obvious error in a program that’s already been released?
 The troubleshooting, re-testing and scrambling to fix the problem can turn into a heart-pounding race against the clock.
 Not that this ever happened to me, of course, but a friend told me this can happen.
 What was missing in this situation was the quality control (QC) process.

-Our best defense against these high-risk scenarios is to conduct thorough and systematic Quality Control (QC) reviews and testing before any deliverable is released.
+Our best defense against these high-risk scenarios is to conduct thorough and systematic quality control testing of online learning before any deliverable is released.
 Although QC and testing are related terms, they refer to different procedures.
 Compare the definitions below.
-This article focuses on Quality Control.
+This article focuses on quality control.

 - Quality Control: refers to the processes that determine whether a completed deliverable or product meets a set of quality criteria or requirements.